Chylomicron retention disease: Physiology

 During digestion, fats, or triglycerides(TGs), are enzymatically catabolized by lipases into two fatty acids and a monoglyceride molecule.
 Those components are then transported across the enterocyte membrane as micelles and reformed into triglycerides once across the membrane.

 Once transported to the ER the triglycerides are incorporated into pre-chylomicrons which are made up of TGs, cholesterol, and phospholipids.
-The pre-chylomicrons are then packaged into PCTV in order to be transported to the Golgi apparatus for additional maturation prior to exocytosis into the lymphatic system.
+The pre-chylomicrons are then packaged into PCTV to be transported to the Golgi apparatus for additional maturation prior to exocytosis into the lymphatic system.
 From the lymphatic system, they enter general circulation, where they are produced in various forms that can be absorbed by bodily tissues and metabolized or stored by adipose tissue.

 Before the PCTV leaves the ER, it is incorporated into a COPII coatomer of five proteins.

 The PCTV undergoes a similar mechanism for budding as normal COPII transport vesicles.
 Though PCTV does not require COPII coatomer proteins for budding from the ER, association with the coatomer is necessary for docking and fusion with the cis-golgi network.
 In chylomicron retention disease, the PCTV vesicles are competent for budding from the ER membrane but are defective for fusion with the cis-golgi body.

 Sar1B is a GTPase and one of the five proteins of the COPll coatomer.
 A mutation in the sar1B gene and subsequently the sar1B protein are the common genetic origins of chylomicron retention disorder.
 Without the fully functional sar1B protein, the COPll coatomer proteins engulf pre-chylomicrons exiting the ER but are unable to disassemble upon arrival at the cis-Golgi, preventing membrane fusion with this organelle.